simolima/My_recommendations/README.md

-﻿# My personal movies recommendation system Implementation of an Item-Item based recommendation system using Perason similarity.
+﻿# My personal movies recommendation system Implementation of an Item-Item based recommendation system using Pearson similarity.